Magnetic field draping around clumpy high-velocity clouds in galactic halo: Discussion

 \subsubsection{Decelerated structures}

-We find significant deceleration of clumps behind the main body of the clouds in our models.
-Our models do not include the effect of Milky Way's gravitational potential, but as discussed earlier in Section \ref{sec:survivability}, \citet{Gronnow_2022} show that the most of the clumps remain decelerated due to the magnetic tension even when the gravity is considered.
-The presence of the low-velocity clumps suggests that, observationally, HVCs are not limited to what we find in the high-velocity range but likely to be associated with lower-velocity components.
-Indeed, \citet{Lockman_2008} and \citet{Hill_2013} identify several decelerated clumps in HI and H$\alpha$ emission respectively associated with the Smith cloud. evident in the position-velocity space.
-We note that the models we use in this paper do not involve physics to differentiate various ISM phases (e.g., ionization) but rather treat the gas as a single phase fluid with different temperature.
-Therefore, the investigation on the spatial distribution of neutral and ionized medium is beyond the scope of this paper.
+In Section \ref{sec:fiducial_cloud} and Section \ref{sec:metal}, we find significant deceleration of clumps behind the main body of the clouds in our models.
+Our models do not include the effect of Milky Way's gravitational potential, but as discussed earlier in Section \ref{sec:survivability}, \citet{Gronnow_2022} show that most of the clumps remain decelerated due to the magnetic tension even when the gravity is considered.
+The presence of clumps with low relative velocity to the surrounding halo gas suggests that, observationally, HVCs are not limited to what we find in the high-observed-velocity range but likely to be associated with lower-observed-velocity components.
+Indeed, \citet{Lockman_2008} and \citet{Hill_2013} identify several decelerated clumps in HI and H$\alpha$ emission respectively associated with the Smith cloud evident in the position-velocity space.
+We note that the models we use in this paper do not involve physics to differentiate various ISM phases (e.g., ionization) but rather treat the gas as a single-phase fluid with different temperatures.
+Therefore, the investigation of the spatial distribution of neutral and ionized medium is beyond the scope of this paper.